About Us

 Production And Dissemination Of Synthesised Knowledge Through Academic Exchange

 IDC has established linkages, both formal and informal with universities and academic initiatives in the region and globally.
-These partnerships have facilitated to build capacity on research by holding joint courses for researchers’ skill development, particularly on research methods and culturally-sensitive methodologies and training to shape research outputs for policy relevant use.
-And these partnerships have nurtured forums for linking research with viable policy initiatives and lead in organising research networks to strengthen their outputs to policy relevant products.
+These partnerships have facilitated to build capacity for research by holding joint courses for researchers’ skill development, particularly on research methods and culturally sensitive methodologies and training to shape research outputs for policy-relevant use.
+These partnerships have nurtured forums for linking research with viable policy initiatives and led to organising research networks to strengthen their outputs to policy-relevant products.

 IDC has evolved a consortium with regional academic institutions to undertake an assessment of research output in areas of common research.
-Based on a cost benefit analysis, shape to future investments to policy making can be strengthened.
-The idea is to pool in resources to identify researchable issues, challenges faced and share resources of networks, policy inlets and publications.
-IDC has entered into formal arrangements with universities to encourage internship training and develop a curriculum for short and medium term internship capacity-building for meaningful contribution to social policy.
+Based on a cost-benefit analysis, the shape of future investments and policymaking can be strengthened.
+The idea is to pool in resources to identify researchable issues and challenges faced, and share resources of networks, policy inlets and publications.
+IDC has entered into formal arrangements with universities to encourage internship training and develop a curriculum for short and mediumterm internship capacity-building for meaningful contributions to social policy.

 Why Choose Us